romandariana/adi-kuiper-gen/docs/quick-start.rst

 - To write the image to an SD card and boot your device, see the :doc:`Using the Generated Image <use-image>` section
 - To customize your build with additional tools or settings, see the :doc:`Configuration <configuration>` section
+- To configure your built image for specific ADI evaluation boards, see :doc:`Hardware Configuration <hardware-configuration>`
 - To understand how the build process works, see the :doc:`Build Flow <build-flow>` section
 - For troubleshooting build issues, see the :doc:`Troubleshooting <troubleshooting>` section